Nexosis/nexosis.github.io/_guides/HowItWorksModel.md

 ---
-title: How It Works&#58; Regression & Classification
+title: How It Works&#58; Model Building
-description: Understand how to interact with the Nexosis API for both regression and classification models
+description: Understand how to interact with the Nexosis API for both regression, classification and anomaly detection models.
 copyright: 2017 Nexosis
 layout: default
-category: Regression, Classification
+category: [Regression, Classification, Anomaly Detection]
-tags: [Predict, Classify, Quick Links, Favorite]
+tags: [Predict, Classify, Anomaly Detection,  Quick Links, Favorite]
 order: 1
 use_codestyles: false
 ---